mamun2519/workshop/DSA/readme.md

 3. Bake for 30 minutes
 4. Serve
    That recipe is an algorithm — a sequence of steps to solve a problem or accomplish a task.
 It requires data to process and these data is stored inside one or many data structures.

+## Why Algorithm always comes with Data Structures

+Data Structures without Algorithm is a sealed treasure that we can not open.
+Algorithm without having a data structure is just a set of instructions, we don’t need to worry about them.
+You almost never need one without the other.

+Common Data Structures
+We are surrounded by data structures

+List of Common Structures:

+Array
+Linked List
+Stack
+Queue
+Hash Table / Hash Map
+Set
+Tree
+Heap
+Trie
+Graph